Empirical Analysis of Nature-Inspired Algorithms for Autism Spectrum Disorder Detection Using 3D Video Dataset

 \subsection{Problem statement}

-Through a novel methodology that combines the ML classification algorithm with nature-inspired optimization algorithm for feature extraction we aim to contribute to the field of ASD detection.
-The nature-inspired optimization algorithms gained attention in recent times for feature extraction due to their efficiency in selecting important and relevant features along with reduction of total computation time significantly.
-Adding the ranking coefficients in the methodology to find the initial leading particles for the nature-inspired optimization algorithm increases the efficiency and reduces the total computation time of the method significantly.
+Through a novel methodology that integrates ML classification algorithms with nature-inspired optimization techniques for feature extraction, this study aims to contribute to the field of ASD detection.
+Nature-inspired optimization algorithms have recently gained considerable attention for feature selection due to their ability to identify the most relevant features while significantly reducing overall computational cost.
+Furthermore, the incorporation of ranking coefficients within the proposed methodology provides an effective strategy for initializing the leading particles of the optimization algorithm, thereby enhancing efficiency and further reducing computation time.